hms-dbmi/viv/README.md

 Receives arguments:

-- `z` (optional) The z coordinate of the pyramid form which data should be fetched.
+- `z` (optional) The z coordinate of the pyramid form which data should be fetched, if needed.
-- `level` (optional) The location along a third channel dimension along which data should be fetched.

 ###### `loader.vivMetadata` (Object)